2021 BMW 4-Series Convertible spy shots and video

 The interior of the new 4-Series range will be familiar to anyone who’s been in a modern BMW.
 A fully digital instrument cluster will be available (an analog cluster is still standard), and next to this will be a large infotainment screen.
 Natural-speak voice activation should also feature in the car.

-Look for the new 4-Series Convertible to be revealed later this year.
+Look for the new 4-Series Convertible to be revealed later this year as a 2021 model.